us4useu/us4r-lite-user-docs/docs/content/4_first-use.md

 2. Connect the ultrasound probe.
 3. Connect the **us4R-lite™** to the host PC
 4. Now, turn on the **us4R-lite™** device by clicking the ON/OFF button.
-5. Turn on the host PC
+5. Turn on the host PC (It is crucial for proper functioning to turn on the **us4R-lite™** prior to turning on the host PC.)
 6. Before login check the color of the LEDs on the back of the PCIe card (for PCIe connection only) -- 2 LED indicators should light up GREEN, see {numref}`host-PC-back-rl-2024+cablesLEDON`.

 ```{figure} img/host-PC-back-rl-2024+cablesLEDON.png